 Contact points will be disinfected between clients and hand sanitiser and tissues will be provided.

 Good ventilation is observed where possible.

 Counselling contracts will be supplied and agreed via email and prior to the commencement of face-to-face counselling.

-The counselling contract notes that the counsellor is required by law to disclose some material facts and information to a third party and this clause will be enacted should the need for contact tracing arise.
+The counselling contract notes that the counsellor is required by law to disclose some material facts and information to a third party and this clause may be enacted should the need for contact tracing arise.
 All personal data provided by the client is kept in accordance with data protection legislation.